How to Become a Registered Nurse: Your 4-Step Guide

-Becoming a nurse may seem difficult and daunting when you have other things on your plate.
-Between working, having kids and general life events, going back to school seems like yet another obstacle.
-You won’t commit to anything you’re unsure of, and nursing school looms like an ominous figure in the mist.
+Becoming a nurse may seem daunting when you have other things on your plate.
+Between working, family commitments and the demand of general life events, going back to school can seem like yet another obstacle holding you back from where you want to be.

-5 Steps to become a registered nurse
+4 Simple steps to become a registered nurse

-1. Research nursing program options
+1. Research nursing options

-However, while the short-term route may seem an appealing option, if you are planning on working in a hospital, you may eventually have to go back to school to acquire a BSN as a result of a mandate pushing for 80 percent of hospital nurses to have a BSN by 2020.
+However, while the short-term route may seem like an appealing option right now, if you are planning on working in a hospital, you may eventually have to go back to school to acquire a Bachelor’s of Science in Nursing (BSN) as a result of a mandate pushing for 80 percent of hospital nurses to have a BSN by 2020.

 2. Enroll in nursing school

-Once you’ve decided on which degree you’d like, it’s time to find a Nursing school that aligns with your goals and enroll in a Nursing program.
-We’ve covered how to get into nursing school, but here’s a brief summary:
+Once you’ve decided which degree path you’d like to pursue, it’s time to find a nursing school that aligns with your goals and enroll in a nursing program.
+We’ve covered how to get into nursing school in great detail in our article on the topic here, but here’s a brief summary:

-3. Complete nursing coursework and clinicals
+3. Complete nursing coursework & clinicals

-4. Graduate and pass the NCLEX
+4. Graduate & pass the NCLEX

 The NCLEX (National Council Licensure Examination) is a required exam for any prospective nurse.
 With either an ADN or BSN, you would be qualified to sit for the NCLEX-RN.
-All nurses must pass the NCLEX to be a licensed registered nurse.
+All nurses must pass the NCLEX to become a licensed registered nurse.

-Which path will you choose?
+Which nursing path will you choose?

 *Completion time depends on the number of transfer credits accepted and courses completed each term.